zendframework/zf2-documentation/docs/languages/en/modules/zend.form.advanced-use-of-forms.rst

 have a complex form).
 This was ugly and not easy to use.
 Hopefully, ``Zend\\ServiceManager`` solves this use case in an elegant manner.

-For instance, let's say that a form create a fieldset called AlbumFieldset:
+For instance, let's say that a form create a fieldset called ``AlbumFieldset``:

 .. code-block:: php
     :linenos: